chef/supermarket/docs-chef-io/content/supermarket/ctl_supermarket.md

 sudo -u supermarket supermarket-ctl spdx-latest COOKBOOK_NAME
 ```

-Where COOKBOOK_NAME is the name of cookbook for which spdx linking will happen.
-It will happen on the latest version of the cookbook
+Where COOKBOOK_NAME is the name of cookbook for SPDX linking.
+The latest version of the cookbook receives SPDX linking.

 ### spdx-on-version

-The `spdx-on-version` command is used to make sure spdx license linking happens for the version of cookbook specified
+The `spdx-on-version` command links the licenses known to SPDX for the specified cookbook version.

 This subcommand has the following syntax: